wwwwaiting/computer-graphics-mass-spring-systems/README.md

 understanding the computational aspects of large matrices.
 In the algorithm above, Step 1 is easy and relies on "local" information for each spring.

-Step 2 on the otherhand involves all springs simultaneously.
+Step 2 on the other hand involves all springs simultaneously.
 [Matrices](https://en.wikipedia.org/wiki/Matrix_(mathematics)) are our
 convenient notation for representing both the [linear operators](https://en.wikipedia.org/wiki/Linear_operator) (e.g., in the equation